Mohand-Hatem/Tello-ChatApp/README.md

-# 🚀 Tello – MERN Stack Chat Application
+# 🚀 Tello – MERN Stack Real-Time Chat Application

-Tello is a **full-stack MERN chat application** built with modern web technologies.
+Tello is a **full-stack MERN chat application** designed for real-time communication with **secure authentication**, **real-time reactions**, and a **scalable backend architecture**.
-The project focuses on **clean architecture, secure authentication, real-time messaging, and scalable backend design**.
+The project demonstrates modern best practices in **frontend and backend development, state management, and deployment**.

 ---